hpacheco/ses/labs/Lab3.md

 You can inspect them using the online [Swagger Editor](https://editor.swagger.io/).

+*The following API testing tools will not be very useful for finding Juice Shop vulnerabilities.
+Since (1) it is easier to generate code from the API specification than infer a specification from the API code and (2) the quality of the testing depends very much on the preciseness and completeness of the API specification, they are most effective if adopted from the start.
+They are presented below because they may prove to be valuable tools to integrate the design and implementation processes of your project.*

 #### [Schemathesis](https://github.com/schemathesis/schemathesis)

 Schemathesis is a tool that uses property-based testing for checking the conformance of an implemented API against a specification.